hesenger/react-simpletable/README.md

 will be inherited from your documents defaults.
 To set colors or other styles use .simpletable class like:

-Remember table is not rendered directly to page, this is inside a `section` tag, with css class `simpletable` name.

 ```
 #root .simpletable tr:nth-child(even) { background-color: #e8f5d7; }
 #root .simpletable tr.active { background-color: #fae6aa; }
 #root .simpletable tr:hover td, tr.active:hover td { background-color: #d7faaa; }
 ```

+Remember that table is not rendered directly to page, this is inside a `section` tag, with css class `simpletable` name.

 ## Coming soon